leapcode/pysqlcipher/docs/core/index.rst

   bitmaskd

-The command-line program, ``bitmaskctl``, and the GUI, will launch the daemon when needed.
+The command-line program ``bitmaskctl`` and the GUI, will launch the daemon when needed.

 Starting the API server